|Large Salad Bowl Form by Weston Neil Andersen: 10 inches diameter copyright Andersen Design 1970|

-The decoration of the bowl is perfectly executed in the first instant without any re-dos or touch ups giving the hand execution of the pattern an elegant and natural beauty expressing the inner confidence of the artist.
+The decoration of the bowl is perfectly executed in the first instance without any re-dos or touch-ups giving the hand execution of the pattern an elegant and natural beauty expressing the inner confidence of the artist.
 The leaves have a crisp outline which requires a perfectly balanced white glaze and a perfectly adjusted decorating color.
 The former is done by the glaze maker and the latter is in the hands of the decorator, who must pay attention daily to the balance of the decorating colors.
 A talented decorator will develop an intuitive awareness through practice, but it is always about the relationship between the glaze and the decorating color.

-All this goes as an example to slip-casters as to why the cast which is too think should be thrown out, to give a fair chance that a masterful decorative execution will be matched with a perfectly cast form.
+All this goes as an example to slip-casters as to why the cast which is too thick should be thrown out, to give a fair chance that a masterful decorative execution will be matched with a perfectly cast form.
 The whole is in the teamwork.